 Note: Like the company, the data is fictitious and therefore not to be interpreted as reference data.

-Calculation of the costs of manual data entry
+Calculation of the costs of manual data entry for invoice extraction

 The direct costs of an invoice depend primarily on the speed of typing.
 In other words, it makes sense to measure the average keystrokes.
 You can imagine that your employees will perform quite differently.
 As a consequence, it advisable to have an approximately representative group of employees for this measurement.